 Therefore, the Group Board shall:

-- ensure that the Group’s mission and vision are still relevant
+- approve the Group’s mission and vision

 - safeguard the Group’s ability to create long-term value both for its shareholders and stakeholders

 - monitor the implementation of the Group’s strategic business plans

 - nominate directors to represent the Group on business sector boards

 - nominate and appoint key executives of the business sectors, including the CEO